 Scott McNulty, the oldest of five children of a Presbyterian minister and housewife, grew up literally in the church, playing piano and organ by ear at the age of three, followed by formal piano lessons at age seven.
 At age twelve he learned to play the carillon at a downtown Methodist church, sang the lead in the operetta Hansel and Gretel, and was captivated by a visit to an organ factory in Hagerstown, Maryland.
 He began his official university studies at Westminster Choir College in Princeton, New Jersey, and finished his Bachelor degree (church music, choral conducting) at Concordia University at Austin.
 His Master’s degree in Organ Performance (sacred music emphasis) is from the University of Texas at Austin, working with Drs.
 Gerre and Judith Hancock.

-Known in the Austin area for his improvisations, Mr. McNulty has toured and played recitals in Connecticut, Hawaii, Pennsylvania, New Jersey, New York, Texas, Virginia, Scotland, Germany, Spain, and the Czech Republic, and has lead workshops on hymnology, hymn playing, and handbells as well as youth choirs.
-A continuing education trip to France in 1998 included the opportunity to play at Chartres Cathedral, Notre Dame Paris, St. Eustache, and St. Clotilde, and the opportunity to further study improvisation.
+Known in the Austin area for his improvisations, Mr. McNulty has toured and played recitals across the United States and Europe, and has lead workshops on hymnology, hymn playing, handbells, and youth choirs.
+A continuing education trip to France in 1998 included the opportunity to play at Chartres Cathedral, Notre Dame Paris, St. Eustache, and St. Clotilde.
 He is the past Dean of the Austin Chapter of the American Guild of Organists, past President of the Austin Chapter of the Choristers Guild, and the Anglican Association of Musicians.
-His composition, "When the Morning Stars Together", was commissioned and premiered by the choirs and instrumentalists of St. Paul Lutheran Church, La Grange, Texas, for their 100th anniversary in 2003.
-As author, his articles have been published in The American Organist, Choristers Guild Letters, Overtones, Call to Worship, and Church Music Workshop (United Methodist).
-For six years he has been a judge at the annual Hymn Festival, sponsored by the ADTMA.
-His organ studies have been with Kenneth Axelson, George Markey, Gerre Hancock, Judith Hancock, Harold Rutz, Chris Oelkers, and conducting studies with Frauke Hausemann, Allen Crowell, John Kemp, and James Morrow.

 In his spare time, Scott collects antique Gregorian chant illuminated manuscripts, loves watching movies, and eating Texas barbeque.